Santiago, Chile - Things to Do in Santiago

 Insider Tips

-Download the Metro de the city app for real-time transit information and route planning, and always keep your Bip! card as it's required for all public transportation.
+Download the Metro de Santiago app for real-time transit information and keep your Bip! card topped up as lines can be long during peak hours